ramonfigueiredo/python_course/README.md

 ### OpenCV

-OpenCV (Open Source Computer Vision Library) is an open-source computer vision and machine learning software library.
+OpenCV (Open Source Computer Vision Library, https://pypi.org/project/opencv-python/, https://opencv.org/) is an open-source computer vision and machine learning software library.

 It was built to provide a common infrastructure for computer vision applications and to accelerate the use of machine perception in commercial products.